 (b) if there is for the time being no day so fixed, 2 months before the start of the next financial year.

+[Regulation 4 amended: Gazette 10 Oct 2014 p.
+3675.]

 5. Period to be covered by strategic development plan and transitional provision

-(1) A strategic development plan is to cover a forecast period of 5 years or any lesser period agreed with the Minister.
+(1) A strategic development plan is to cover a forecast period of 5 years or any lesser period agreed with the Treasurer.

 (2) The first strategic development plan is to be in respect of the forecast period beginning at the start of the next financial year after the commencement of this regulation.

+[Regulation 5 amended: Gazette 10 Oct 2014 p.
+3675.]

 6. Matters to be included in, and considered in preparing, strategic development plan

 (1) The strategic development plan must set out economic and financial objectives and operational targets for the Board and each of its subsidiaries and how those objectives and targets will be achieved.